jeremyrajan/santari/README.md

 This repo, is configured on automatic updates on a daily basis.
 Please refer to [.travis.yml](https://github.com/jeremyrajan/santari/blob/master/.travis.yml).
 For more details on cron jobs for travis, please refer [here](https://docs.travis-ci.com/user/cron-jobs/).

-Please note that the setup is the same, if your CI supports cron jobs.
+The setup is the same, if your CI supports cron jobs.

 ## Feedback/contributions
 1. Open a issue tracker/PR for contributions.